minprog/uva-prog-ai/20 Problem sets/20 Simple Java/10 Karel.md

 Implement your solution in **StoneMasonKarel.java**.

 > For both the Karel problems, your program should work for *every relevant world* that came with the starter kit!
+When grading, we will check all of the worlds to see if each works with the code you have submitted.
+This is an important part of the *correctness* score of your problem set.

 ## Problem 2: `CheckerboardKarel.java`